rlienard/IETF/README.md

-# IETF Locator/Identity Separation Protocol Drafts
+# IETF Drafts on LISP (Locator/Identity Separation Protocol)

 This repo holds some IETF drafts that I'm maintaining :